 This is my first attempt of externalising the ideas I have built I through having many conversations, primarily by those with my best friend, Justin.
 Regularly, when we talk, we take a sort of meta perspective: we look at or discuss the conversation from a distance.
 We’ll say things such as: “how did we get to this topic?” or “let’s go back a bit”.
-I think this is not at all unique to us, but we do it a lot.
+This is not at all unique to us, but we do it a lot.
 I think this is a very important part of the skill of conversing, so I will attempt to explain how I/we look at conversations.
 This is not an attempt to formalise conversations, or to show the “true structure” of conversations.
 I believe that would require a lot of knowledge about epistemology, which I do not have.

 First off, let’s start with a sentence: “John was not in class today”.
 From this sentence, we can go several directions.
 Let’s use two responses to keep the example simple: “What did you do in class?” and “Why was John not in class today?”
 I will represent this as follows: